Please Select a Location

 Therefore, it is essential for your business to know more about the habits and lifestyles of your customers through e-commerce tracking.
 Doing so will further promote brand loyalty and grow your e-commerce business arm and its profits.

 E-commerce tracking allows you to gain a deeper understanding of the profile of your customers as well as knowing which products are sold.
 Doing so would allow you to better strategise your marketing plans in the future.
 Here are the top advantages:

 E-commerce tracking helps businesses analyse the behaviour of their web store’s visitors.
 The pull and push factors, as well as call to action hooks provide businesses with vital information on their customers’ likes and dislikes.
-They also indicate the pain points in a customer’s journey (e.g. a lack of a proper UX design for an online shopping cart leading to an inability to add more items to the cart).
+They also indicate the pain points in a customer’s journey (e.g. shared by Interaction Design Foundation, a lack of a proper UX design for an online shopping cart leading to an inability to add more items to the cart).

 When there is proper e-commerce tracking, businesses are then able to understand customer behaviour flow data.
 This helps companies learn about the paths their customers will take from one page to the next.
 Behaviour flow answers questions such as:

 Do users head for the checkout page immediately without any additional shopping?

 Are there events that will trigger a response to check out other pages or events?

 Are there paths on the website that are more popular than others?

 E-commerce tracking will help businesses see which are the most or least popular pages.
 Additionally, it will help identify potential content issues.
 With such useful information, businesses will then be empowered to make better decisions to enhance user experience.
 This will in turn encourage customers to continue buying from these businesses.